Zambia Traditional Ceremonies

-73 tribes co-exist peacefully in Zambia and celebrate their heritage by hosting traditional festivals throughout the year.
-Here are just a few of them.
+73 tribes co-exist peacefully in a landlocked country, Zambia and celebrate their heritage by hosting traditional festivals throughout the year.
+Here are just a few of zambia celebrations and interesting facts about zambia culture.

 They travel over water in two separate barges that have traditionally dressed paddlers.
 The King’s black and white painted barge is the larger of the two and called ‘Nalikwanda’.
 It features a model elephant on the top and is rowed by specially chosen members of the tribe.
 His subjects and visitors line the shores of the Zambezi river clad in their Siziba and Musinsi (Lozi traditional attire) to welcome their leader after his six hour journey.
 This normally takes place in April, at the moment that the rivers are full or flooded.
 The tradition is that only after the king moved to higher grounds, the rest of the Lozi people will follow.
 In June / July when the river retreats the Lozi people move back to the lower plains.
 Interesting fact is that the Lozi king who is king of Barotseland is the only king in Zambia.
 Other leaders are chiefs or paramount chiefs.